-The 2019–2020 ice-skating season at the National Gallery of Art Sculpture Garden Ice Rink begins on November 16, 2019 and continues through March 15, 2020, weather permitting.
+The 2019–2020 ice-skating season at the National Gallery of Art Sculpture Garden Ice Rink has ended.
+Check back for details on the winter 2020 season.

 The experience of skating in the Sculpture Garden, surrounded by the grand architecture of national museums and monuments, is enhanced by splendid views of large-scale sculptures by modern and contemporary artists including Louise Bourgeois, Alexander Calder, Roy Lichtenstein, Roxy Paine, Tony Smith, and others from the Gallery’s renowned collection.